KeYProject/ProofScriptDebugger/website/docs/index.md

 shown in an own view on the right side, the script is shown on the left side and in the middle the proof obligation and the list of open goals is shown.
 Views can be selected and docked to other places on the screen.

-Please note that after a succesful loadthe statusbar indicates that the contract was loaded.
+Please note that after a succesful load the statusbar indicates that the contract was loaded.

 ### Setting a breakpoint and starting the Interpreter